nickmullaney/city-explorer-api/README.md

 Actual time needed to complete: 5 hours

-Name of feature: Frontend Styling

-Estimate of time needed to complete: 3 hours

-Actual time needed to complete: 2 hours

 Name of feature: API integration for Movies and Weather

 Estimate of time needed to complete: 4 hours